isverzh85/libraryProject/README.md

-# Project Name: Simple Book List Maker
+# Name: Simple Book List Maker

-Project Description: Simple Book List Maker is a web application created by Irina Sverzhanovskaya that allows users to display books based on the genre and retrieve a list of books from that genre.
-The application is built using ReactJS and utilizes the OpenLibraryAPI to retrieve book information.
-Users can select a genre from a dropdown menu, and the application will display a list of books that match that genre.
-Clicking on a book will retrieve more detailed information about the book, including the title, author, and publication information.
-Simple Book List Maker is a useful tool for book enthusiasts who want to easily browse and organize books based on genre.
+Description: Simple Book List Maker is a user-friendly web application developed by Irina Sverzhanovskaya.
+Its purpose is to provide book enthusiasts with a convenient way to browse and organize books based on genre.
+Built using ReactJS, this application integrates the powerful OpenLibraryAPI to retrieve comprehensive book information.

+Key Features:

+Genre-based Book Display: Users can select a specific genre from a dropdown menu within the application.
+Upon selection, the application dynamically generates and displays a list of books that belong to that genre.
+This feature allows users to explore books tailored to their specific interests.

+Detailed Book Information: Simple Book List Maker provides users with detailed information about each book.
+By clicking on a book within the generated list, users can access additional details such as the book's title, author, and publication information.
+This feature enables users to gain a deeper understanding of the books they are interested in.

+Simple Book List Maker aims to enhance the book browsing and organization experience for users, catering to their specific genre preferences.
+Whether you are seeking new reading recommendations, researching specific genres, or simply exploring books within a preferred category, this web application offers a straightforward and efficient way to discover and manage your book collection.

 ## Available Scripts